Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Framework Design

 \subsection{Participant Agents}

 To effectively simulate the internal dynamics of users during strategy evolution, our participant-agent framework is designed to balance the conflicting objectives of accurate information transmission and regulatory evasion.
-To achieve this, each agent employs two distinct types of strategies.
+We denote the set of participant agents by $\mathcal{P}$ and use $p \in \mathcal{P}$ to refer to a single agent.
+To achieve the balance between accuracy and evasion, each agent $p$ employs two distinct types of strategies: a set of constraint strategies $\mathcal{S}_{c,p}$ and a set of expression strategies $\mathcal{S}_{e,p}$.

 Constraint strategies are designed to help participant agents evade detection and intervention by the supervisory agent, continuously optimizing based on past violations.
 Consider a scenario where a buyer seeks to purchase a parrot through a social platform, but the trade of animals is prohibited by the platform's content regulation policies.
 In this scenario, a constraint strategy might be to “avoid directly mentioning specific animals or transactions.”
 Expression strategies aim to enhance the clarity and effectiveness of information transmission, ensuring that intentions are accurately understood.
 In this scenario, an expression strategy would focus on describing the key characteristics of the parrot as precisely as possible, such as its “detailed description of the parrot’s key traits, including its plumage and ability to mimic sounds,” to ensure effective communication.

 Our participant-agent framework consists of four key modules, each driven by an LLM: the memory module, which stores dialogue-related context; the dialogue module, which generates conversation content; the reflection module, which refines strategies based on past interactions; and the planning module, which balances constraint and expression strategies to generate abstract plans.